anywhichway/lmdb-index/README.md

 Works similar to [lmdb put](https://github.com/kriszyp/lmdb-js#dbputkey-value-version-number-ifversion-number-promiseboolean)

+When putting an object for indexing, the `key` should be `null`.
+It is retrieved from the object using the `idKey` of the schema.
+If there is a mismatch between the `key` and the `idKey` of the object, an Error will be thrown.

-If `value` is an object, it will be indexed by the keys of the object so long as it is an instance of an object controlled by a schema declared with `defineSchema`.
+If `value` is an object and `key` is `null`, it will be indexed by the keys of the object so long as it is an instance of an object controlled by a schema declared with `defineSchema`.
 To index all top level keys on all objects, call `db.defineSchema(Object)`.
 If `key` is `null`, a unique id will be generated and added to the object.
 See [defineSchema](#async-defineschemaclassconstructor-options) for more information.

-When putting an object for indexing, the `key` should eb `null`.
-It is retrieved from the object using the `idKey` of the schema.
-If there is a mismatch between the `key` and the `idKey` of the object, an Error will be thrown.
+When an object is indexed `db.get` and `db.getEntry` with return the object as an instance of its original class.

 The `cname` argument is used to specify the class name of the object being put.
 If `cname` is not provided, the class name is determined by the constructor name of the `value` argument.
 This allows the developer to use plain objects.
 If `value` is a primitive, `cname` is ignored.

 If there is a mismatch between the `key` and the `idKey` of the object, an Error will be thrown.

-The `key` or in the case of objects the object id is returned if the transaction succeeds, otherwise `undefined` is returned.
+The `key` or the object id (in the case of indexed object) is returned if the transaction succeeds, otherwise `undefined` is returned.

-See `db.index` to avoid the need for a `null` first argument and more information.
+#### db.putSync(key:LMDBKey,value,?cname,?version,?ifVersion) - returns LMDBKey|undefined

+Synchronous version of `db.put`.

+***DO NOT USE***: An underlying issue with `lmdb` results in this occassionally returning a Promise instead of a value.
+Use `await db.put` instead.

 #### async db.remove(key:LMDBKey,?version:number,?ifVersion:number) - returns LMDBKey|undefined